Welcome to the ultimate speed cleaning checklist to get your house guest-ready in no time!

 With this living room speed cleaning checklist, your company will feel right at home as soon as they walk in.

-Here’s what to focus on as you speed clean your living room to ensure your guests walk into a clean home:
+Here’s what to focus on as you speed clean your living room to ensure your guests walk into a clean home, your speed cleaning checklist comes in handy here:

 - Grab out-of-place items — like magazines, TV remotes, house keys, socks, reading glasses, and so on — and throw them in a basket to be removed later.
 Hide the basket in your room.